usxv/usxv/README.md

 - 👋 Hi, I’m Sumit Verma
-- 👀 I’m interested in Programming
+- 👀 I’m passionate about Computers both hardware and software
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Android Studio & Blender polar opposites 😂
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collab on some cool projects
-- 📫 How to reach me ...
+- 📫 How to reach me info.sumitv@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I used to perform magic!

 <!---
 usxv/usxv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.